Knowing what to learn to improve your earnings as a data professional is not easy.

 It is possible your head says more tech skills.

-- These would compliment what you currently know.
+- These would complement what you currently know

 Unfortunately choosing what tech to learn can be tricky.